artfulrobot/uk.artfulrobot.civicrm.giftaid/docs/issue1-2.md

    the integrity check fails, the status is set to 'unknown'; the claim code removed.
    This should prevent problems with repeattransaction calls.

+3. A status report check scans the table for things that don't match.